-As the summer quickly approaches it is time to think about getting the boat summarized and ready to launch.
+As the summer quickly approaches, our wrongful death attorneys know that many people will be thinking about getting the boat summarized and ready to launch.

 Many will be packing their boats with supplies and alcohol for their day trips to the lake.

 While the combination of alcoholic drinks and a day on the lake can be fun, the statistics have shown it an be deadly.

 Boating under the influence (BUI) has become a major issue in Georgia despite what many may believe.

 In 2009 alone, three people died in Georgia and others were injured in a dozen accidents where alcohol was involved.

 Statistics have shown that someone operating a boat with a blood alcohol content (BAC) of more than 0.10 percent is 10 times more likely to die in a boating accident than someone driving a boat while sober.

 According to the U.S. Coast Guard, Boating under the influence was the leading factor in 16 percent of all fatal boating accidents in 2009.